marcosbustamantemateo/React-Typescript-Starter-Kit/README.md

 # React Typescript Starter Kit

+Tired of always doing the same to start a project?
+This is for you!
 The perfect solution for starting React Typescript projects Include Menu with navigation

 Libraries: